UK mitochondrial disease trials and research studi… - The Lily Foundation

 UK trials and research studies

-Current UK trials and research studies in mitochondrial disease
+Current UK clinical trials and research studies in mitochondrial disease

-When it comes to mitochondrial disease, The Lily Foundation form a vital connection between families affected by mitochondrial disease and the scientific community.
+When it comes to mitochondrial disease, The Lily Foundation form a vital connection between families affected by the condition and the scientific community.
 We like to think of ourselves as the bridge between clinical insights and the personal experiences of patients.

 Through strong partnerships with researchers worldwide, we’re able to provide essential input on study design, research priorities and patient needs.
 Our relationships with these teams enable Lily patients and families to participate in cutting-edge studies that contribute to advancing treatments and moving closer to a cure.